Data Centers in Kampala

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Kampala are situated to serve the central business district, home to financial institutions, government offices, and major corporate headquarters.
-This proximity supports low-latency requirements for the city's primary economic activities.
+Proximity To Key Business Districts Data centers in Kampala are located to serve the central business district and surrounding commercial zones.
+This proximity is critical for financial institutions, government agencies, and enterprises that need reliable, low-latency connectivity.

 Natural Disaster Risk